uchiharod/data-science-nanodegree-udacity/README.md

 # data-science-nanodegree-udacity

+Date created
+This README was created on April 2021.

+Project Title
+Data Scientist Nanodegree

+Objective
+To build upon my existing python skills and to build my github portfolio

 <p>This repo contains projects for Udacity Data Scientist Nanodegree.
 In this project, I have used SQL to explore a database related to movie rentals.
 I ran SQL queries and
 proposed some interesting questions about the database.
 The visualizations shows the output of the queries when I transfered the query results to excel.</p>